QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

          c^2_1(\epsilon) &= w^2_1(\epsilon) + \theta^2 d^e(k,b;\epsilon) + b
          \end{aligned}

-7. (Here we confess to abusing notation again, but now in a different way.
+10. (Here we confess to abusing notation again, but now in a different way.
 In step 7, we interpret frozen :math:`c^i`\ s as Big :math:`C^i`.
 We do this to solve the firm’s problem.)
-Fixing the values of :math:`c^i_0` and :math:`c^i_1(\epsilon)`, compute optimal choices of capital :math:`k` and debt level :math:`b` using the firm’s FONCs.
+Fixing the values of :math:`c^i_0` and :math:`c^i_1(\epsilon)`, compute optimal choices of capital :math:`k` and debt level :math:`b` using the firm’s first order necessary conditions.

-   A. Compute deviations from the firm’s FONC for capital :math:`k` as:
+11. Compute deviations from the firm’s FONC for capital :math:`k` as:

       :math:`kfoc = \beta \alpha A k^{\alpha - 1} \left( \int \frac{u^\prime(c^2_1(\epsilon))}{u^\prime(c^2_0)}  e^\epsilon g(\epsilon) \ d\epsilon \right) - 1`